●About Special Issues

 1. Introduction/Overview: Description of general topic and overall theme with sufficient background material easily understood by specialists outside the area.

-2. Importance of topic to IJMLC readers: Description of why the proposed Special Issue will be important to a broad audience from different specialties.
+2. Importance of topic to IJML readers: Description of why the proposed Special Issue will be important to a broad audience from different specialties.

 3. Guest Editors biographical information: Biographies of Guest Editors (names, titles, affiliations and contact information) along with a brief list of representative publications in the particular area.
 Co-editors are welcomed.